How To Use And Configure WordPress Widgets – Part 2

 Automatically add paragraphs option not selected

-(Automatically add paragraphs box not checked)
+(Automatically add paragraphs box not selected)

-Here is some text added to a Text widget with Automatically add paragraphs box ticked …
+Here is some text with Automatically add paragraphs box checked …

-Automatically add paragraphs box checked
+Automatically add paragraphs option checked

-(Automatically add paragraphs box selected)
+(Automatically add paragraphs option ticked)

 Step 6 – Refresh your browser.

-(Clickable button widget on sidebar)
+(Clickable button widget on blog sidebar)

 (Test your clickable button)